dinuwah/QUEEN-HENTAI/README.md

 #### DEPLOY TO Heroku

-1. If You don't have an account in Heroku.
-Create a account.
+1. If You Don't Have An Account In Heroku.
+Create A Account.
      <br>
 <p align="center"><a href="https://signup.heroku.com"> <img src="https://img.shields.io/badge/heroku%20Account-blue?style=for-the-badge&logo=heroku" width="220" height="38.45"/></a></p>